-The ignition system can be activated with only a push of a button and each burner has its own separate control system.
-It is constructed with rust-proof 430 stainless steel and has a swinging lid with handle for easy transport and maximum heat retention.
+The ignition system can be activated with only a push of a button, and each burner has its separate control system.
+It is constructed with rust-proof 430 stainless steel and has a swinging lid with a handle for easy transport and maximum heat retention.

-It also comes with foldable legs so it’s easy to store.
-The compact dimensions of 22 x 18 x 15 inches allows you to store the grill in small spaces.
+It also comes with foldable legs, so it’s easy to store.
+The compact dimensions of 22 x 18 x 15 inches allow you to store the grill in small spaces.
 The lid also has a built-in thermometer to track the temperature inside the grill.